wodoame/quiz-app/README.md

     ```
 - A folder should be created with the name of `quizapp-environment` in the directory you chose to create the environment in.
 - Note that the virtual environment doesn't have to be inside the repository.
 It can live anywhere on your computer as long as you can find it.

+# Activating the virtual environment and installing project requirements
 - Now the virtual environment in installed we have to install some dependencies inside the environment and we will do so with the help of `requirements.txt`

 1. First activate the virtual environment so that your computer knows you are inside of it.
 Open cmd and go to `Scripts` directory inside the `quizapp-environment` and type `activate`